Joseph Bell: Early life

-Bell was the son of Cecilia Barbara Craigie (1813–1882) and Benjamin Bell (1810–1883), and a great-grandson of Benjamin Bell, considered to be the first Scottish scientific surgeon.
-Bell studied medicine at the University of Edinburgh Medical School and received an Phd in 1859 presenting the thesis "Epithelial cancer: its pathology and treatment".
-During his time as a student, he was a member of the Royal Medical Society and delivered a dissertation which is still in possession of the society today.
+Bell was born in Edinburgh to Cecilia Barbara Craigie (1813–1882) and Benjamin Bell (1810–1883), the heir to a family tradition of medical distinction.
+He was a great-grandson of Benjamin Bell, considered to be the first Scottish scientific surgeon, and his father, grandfather, and great-uncle were all eminent doctors.
+Bell attended Edinburgh Academy, going on to study medicine at the University of Edinburgh Medical School in 1853, aged only 16.
+In 1859, he received a PhD with the thesis "Epithelial cancer: its pathology and treatment".
+In 1863, he was admitted to the Royal College of Surgeons of Edinburgh.